GoogleCloudPlatform/pgadapter/README.md

 See [Latency Comparisons](benchmarks/latency-comparison/README.md) for benchmark comparisons between using PostgreSQL drivers with PGAdapter and using native Cloud Spanner drivers and client libraries.

+## Insights
+See [OpenTelemetry in PGAdapter](docs/open_telemetry.md) for how to use `OpenTelemetry` to collect and export traces to Google Cloud Trace.

 ## Usage
 PGAdapter can be started both as a Docker container, a standalone process as well as an in-process server (the latter is only supported for Java and other JVM-based applications).